zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 * Python
 * cURL

-and each of them supports different HTTP Snippet library (i.e. Java Unirest, Java okhttp etc.).
+Each of these languages supports a specific HTTP Snippet library (i.e. Java Unirest, Java okhttp etc.).

-The basic code snippets provides Rest API call samples, so in order to show to the user a real usage of the SDKs, the service onboarder can specify a customized snippet as part of the service configuration:
+The basic code snippets provide REST API call samples.
+To show to the user the real usage of the SDKs, the service onboarder can specify a customized snippet as part of the service configuration:

 **Example:**
 ```yaml